 If you are using CDs, rather than digital tracks and you have to teach a dozen different songs to a dozen different classes, then it can be a challenge.
-That’s why we sell low priced rehearsal CDs (£3 each).
-If you have a small cast you could buy each child a CD each to take home to listen to over and over.
+That’s why we sell low priced rehearsal CDs (£14 for a pack of four).
+If you have a small cast, you could buy each child a CD each to take home to listen to over and over.
 Or if you have lots of classes in school, why not buy each class a CD to play during their tidy up time?
 PLEASE REMEMBER that making multiple copies of any CD purchased from us is illegal.
 We DO allow the purchasing establishment to make ONE copy only of any CD purchased from us for back up purposes only, but if you require additional copies, then please buy them from us.

 9) Prepare costumes

 The ‘production notes’ document found in each of our products contains valuable advice about costumes.
 But please don’t try and do it all yourself.
-It’s always a sensible idea to ask the parents for help, as there always seem to be some parents in every school who are a dab hand at using a sewing machine.
+It’s always a sensible idea to ask the parents for help.

 10) If you're using make up...

 Most of our nativity plays come with specific suggestions for makeup.
 One thing we would say here, is that you should always use good quality, non-toxic face paint or make up.
 Some cheaper makes can cause the wearer to suffer bad skin reactions.
 Therefore, it’s also very important that you ask for parent’s permission before applying any type of face paint.

 All our productions come with ready-made PowerPoint scenery.
 Just display it behind the performers for an instant professional looking backdrop.
 Some also contain advice for making your own scenery, but whatever you do, don’t bite off more than you can chew.
 Unless you have lots of people helping to make the scenery and even more stagehands for on the night, try to stick to just one general background that can be used for every scene.